Transform Your Space: 20 Best Air-Purifying Plants for You!

 They even help combat fungus in the home.
 They can grow up to 8 feet in height.
 They are an evergreen foliage plant and dynamic grower.
 You can keep them in the bathroom, bedroom, or any space you like.

-General Care: Keep your English ivy in average temperature level and high humidity.
+General Care: Keep your English ivy at an average temperature and high humidity.
 They don’t like cold drafts and summer heat, so protect them from such conditions.

 Snake Plant

-Snake plants are sturdy plants with dignified leaves shooting upwards with twists and have stripes.
+Snake plants are sturdy plants with dignified leaves shooting upwards with twists and stripes.

 If you keep them in your bedroom, you will indeed have a calm sleep.
 The snake plant is one of the most effective plants to filter toxins from the air.

-In addition, they release oxygen at night, helping you to have a better sleep.
+In addition, they release oxygen at night, helping you sleep better.

-Watering: It is best to water your snake plant once a week ideally.
+Watering: Ideally, you should water your snake plant once a week.
 The soil should be dry between waterings.
-You can check the soil by digging fingers a few inches in the soil to avoid overwatering them.
+You can check the soil by digging your fingers a few inches into it to avoid overwatering it.

-General Care: Snake plant thrives in high-temperature levels and may slow growth in temperatures below 55°F. Keep the plant in a spot to avoid cold drafts and dry air.
+General Care: Snake plants thrive in high-temperature levels and may slow growth below 55°F. Keep the plant in a spot to avoid cold drafts and dry air.

 Chrysanthemum

-Chrysanthemum blooms in a wide array of brilliant colors, sizes, and shapes.
+Chrysanthemum blooms in various brilliant colors, sizes, and shapes.
 There are more than 100 species of Chrysanthemum.

-These plants also filter a multitude of toxins from the air, which also include ammonia and benzene.
+These plants also filter a multitude of toxins from the air, including ammonia and benzene.
 These toxins are primarily found in detergents, paints, plastics, etc.

 Sunlight: Chrysanthemum likes indirect bright sun, and some hours of direct sun is also good.
 They will thrive in the right light and near sunbathed windows.

-General Care: Chrysanthemum likes high temperature and humidity around them.
+General Care: Chrysanthemums like high temperature and humidity around them.

 Spider Plant